-What do you think of when you hear the words 'mortuary science'?
-A career you would never think of going into?
-Did you know that mortuary science is the study of deceased human bodies, particularly with regard to their proper burial and accompanying bereavement processes?
-Interested?
-Then read the following article to see if mortuary science is the career for you.
+Mortuary science is the study of deceased human bodies, particularly with regard to their proper burial and accompanying bereavement processes.
+Read the following article to see if mortuary science is the career for you.

 Inside Mortuary Science

 Funeral directors must be licensed, a requirement of all states in the U.S. To become licensed, one must be at least 21 and complete 2 years of academic training and an apprenticeship, generally one year in length.
 The last step is to pass an exam.
-A mortuary science major may then find work as funeral director.
+A mortuary science major may then find work as a funeral director.
 Many states require funeral directors to take continuing education courses to maintain their licenses.
-The BLS projected the number of jobs for funeral directors to increase 12% from 2008-2018, which may lead to good opportunities to find work in the field.
-The median wage for funeral directors, morticians or undertakers was $54,330 in 2010.
+The following link offers more details about licensing requirements:

 Individuals with a mortuary science degree may find work as a funeral director, mortician or embalmer.
 Learn more about potential career choices in the following articles.